Azure/missionlz/README.md

 # Mission LZ

-## What is Mission Landing Zone?

-Mission Landing Zone is a highly opinionated Infrastructure-as-Code (IaC) template which IT oversight organizations can use to create a cloud management system to deploy Azure environments for their teams.
+Mission Landing Zone is a highly opinionated Infrastructure-as-Code (IaC) template which IT oversight organizations can use to create a cloud management system to deploy Azure environments for their workloads and teams.

-It addresses a narrowly scoped, specific need for an SCCA compliant hub and spoke infrastructure.
+Mission Landing Zone addresses a narrowly scoped, specific need for an SCCA compliant hub and spoke infrastructure.

-Mission Landing Zone is:

-- Designed for US Gov mission customers
+- Designed for US Government mission customers
-- Implements [SCCA](https://aka.ms/saca) requirements following Microsoft's [SACA](https://aka.ms/saca) implementation guidance
+- Implements [Secure Cloud Computing Architecture (SCCA)](docs/scca.md) controls following Microsoft's [SACA](https://aka.ms/saca) implementation guidance
-- Deployable in commercial, government, and air-gapped Azure clouds
+- Deployable in Azure commercial, Azure Government, Azure Government Secret, and Azure Government Top Secret clouds
 - A narrow scope for a specific common need
 - A simple solution with low configuration
 - Written as [Bicep](./src/bicep/README.md) and [Terraform](./src/terraform/README.md) templates